Gadoof/Gadoof/reverse_shell_playbook.md

 Note: you'll want to run the second command with numbers from the first command, so you're setting the victim's shell size to your local kali machine's shell size.
 This helps prevent wordwrap from distorting and will help other tools like nano and vim work as expected.

+You should now have a fully functional shell, where even sending a ^C (Ctrl + C, normally intended to stop processes) won't cause the shell to die.